marekzajac97/bf2-blender/README.md

     - For BundledMesh: There should be 3 `Image Texture` nodes, each corresponding to Diffuse, Normal, and Shadow (optional).
 There should also be 1 `UV Map` node.
 - Each LOD's mesh must have assigned a minimum of 1 and a maximum of 5 UV layers and each UV layer must be called `UV<index>`, where each one corresponds to the following texture maps:
     - For StaticMesh UV0 = Base, UV1 = Detail, UV2 = Dirt, UV3 (or UV2 if Dirt layer is not present) = Crack and the last one (always UV4) is the Lightmap UV, when Lightmap UV is not present it will be generated.
-    - For BundledMesh there's only UV0, exporting BundledMeshes with more than one UV layer is not supported right now.
+    - For BundledMesh there's only UV0 for all texture maps.
 - Export requires one UV map to be chosen for tangent space calculation, this must be the same UV that was used to bake the normal map, for static meshes (which reuse textures) it should likely be UV1 (Detail Normal).

 ### Example object hierarchies